info@gpprint.co.uk | 01733 340 622 | About Us | Quick Shop

 Typical artwork charge is £25net per/page (includes up to 2 amends prior to approval only), amendments to artwork already created by us is £15net per/page.
 The more information and imagery you supply the smaller the artwork charge e.g. A word document containing all the text you require with a scanned sketch of layout will help reduce cost.
 We cannot be held responsible for any artwork copyright infringements on artwork supplied by customers.
 The customer must have permission to use all images, text and logos that are supplied to us.
 When approving the artwork, prior to printing, the customer acknowledges that copyright responsibility is held with themselves, and not GP Print.
 The artwork fee paid is for the designers’ time and not to hand over the original files.
 If the original files are required this will be an additional fee.
 This fee is a further £25net per page.

 Please note that the design charges are based on being given a brief to adhere to.
 Should you not supply a brief further costs may be charged.
 Your artwork will be emailed over (or sent via messaging service if requested) to you for your approval.
 Should you ask for amendments to the artwork without requesting a design change we will consider that the majority of the design is deemed acceptable so any redesigns will be charged as a new design charge and we will not refund the artwork charge at this point.
 The design charge will allow for a couple of amendments to your artwork after that we may charge at the amendments rate for further work.
 All work produced up to when amendments are requested will be chargeable and non-refundable.
 If a job is cancelled or placed on hold for more than two weeks you will be charged for any artwork costs incurred to date.
 In order that the studio can minimise proofing and proceed to print as soon as possible, would you please include amendments from all approving parties (i.e. vendors, etc).
 Please note we will only be sending out a maximum of 2 proofs.
-If you require more than this you will be charged an additional £20 net per proof unless it is our error.
+If you require more than this you will be charged an additional £25net per proof unless it is our error.

 Colour Matching

 Colour matching a previous order or file copy you may have will only be conducted if notice is given when placing your order.
 We do our very best to produce the best colour at the time of print but it may vary with materials, temperatures & humidity levels.
-If you require a colour match please provide the sample you would like to match even if we have printed previously as we cannot keep all samples of previous work instore as would require more room than we can provide.
+If you require a colour match please provide the sample you would like to match, even if we have printed previously as we cannot keep all samples of previous work instore as would require more room than we can provide.

 Storage